jdar/govtforthe100percent/CONTRIBUTING.md

 ```
 docker-compose run web bash
 ```
 _(This will give you a full interactive terminal session running on the Docker machine.
-For example, run `bundle update` to update the Gems in the Gemfile to more recent versions, or `rails console` to access web objects like `Restroom.first`.)_
+For example, run `bundle update` to update the Gems in the Gemfile to more recent versions, or `rails console` to access web objects like `Travesty.first`.)_

 Occasionally, you might need to rebuild the Docker machine so it picks up major updates (such as a new version of Ruby, or an updated Gemfile).
 To do so, run `docker-compose down` and `docker-compose build`.